autoSteve/ha-solcast-solar/README.md

 Export to the grid generally occurs in the middle of the day, which is a time rarely impacted by shading.

 A single increasing energy sensor may be supplied.
 This sensor may reset at midnight.
-Limit may only be specified in kW.
+The optional export limit can only be specified in kW.

 > [!TIP]
 >